Skip to content

 • settings icon: the optional settings can contain a json structure that is passed to the node when it is instantiated and that contains initialisation data for the node.
 A linked node initially inherits the settings from the original node, but the values can be changed per node.
 Any changes made to the format of the settings in the original node are propagated to the linked nodes.

 • pulse icon: the pulse icon contains data in json format that is passed to the vmblu runtime but not to the node.
-It contains information about where to instantiate the node (eg a worker) or debugging requests.
+It contains information about where to instantiate the node (eg a worker) debugging requests or security settings.
 The format of the data is determined by the runtime.

 • text icon: the text icon allows to open a field to enter a longer format comment about the node - it can be used as the initial prompt for an LLM to write the code for the node.